fadi-wassaf/msc-thesis/README.md

 # msc-thesis

-This repository contains the TeX source and code used for my [master's thesis](./thesis/main.pdf) titled "Efficiently Building and Characterizing Electromagnetic Models of Multi-Qubit Superconducting Circuits" that was completed at RWTH Aachen University.
+This repository contains the TeX source and code used for my master's thesis ([arXiv:2406.04351](https://arxiv.org/abs/2406.04351)) titled "Efficiently Building and Characterizing Electromagnetic Models of Multi-Qubit Superconducting Circuits" that was completed at RWTH Aachen University.

 ## Python Setup
 To run any of the examples in `analysis/`, or to use any of the methods implemented in `src/tools/`, install the local package using pip.
 I recommend doing this within a virtial environment.